Book the Sebastians

 (2–4 musicians)

-This program travels north from Italy and explores the emergence of the instrumental styles of 17th-century Italy and the adaptation of the Italian styles in 18th-century Austro-Germany, featuring works by Bach, Biber, Corelli, Fontana, Froberger, Handel, Telemann, and Vivaldi.
+This program traces the spread of Italian musical styles across Europe, from the expressive sonatas of 17th-century Italy to their transformation in 18th-century Austria and Germany.
+Featuring works by Bach, Biber, Corelli, Fontana, Froberger, Handel, Telemann, and Vivaldi.

 Bach and Forth